ALOE: Action-Level Off-Policy Evaluation for Vision-Language-Action Model Post-Training: Appendix

 \subsubsection{Optimization Settings}

-Replay buffers accumulate data across iterations: Both ALOE and AWR critics/actors are continually fine-tuned from the previous iteration, following standard continual policy refinement practice in human-in-the-loop learning~\cite{wu2025robocopilothumanintheloopinteractiveimitation}.
+Both ALOE and AWR critics/actors are continually fine-tuned from the previous iteration, following standard continual policy refinement practice in human-in-the-loop learning~\cite{wu2025robocopilothumanintheloopinteractiveimitation}.
 Policies are evaluated using their respective critics.
+We set the advantage-weighting temperature to $\beta=0.5$ for ALOE actor extraction.
+For sparse-reward training, the failure penalty $C_{\mathrm{fail}}$ is set to the average trajectory length of each task, so failures receive a penalty comparable to terminating after a typical unsuccessful rollout.
+In each online RL iteration, we perform $N_Q$ critic gradient steps and $N_\pi$ actor gradient steps; unless otherwise specified, we set $N_Q=10000$ and $N_\pi=5000$ across tasks.